knaidu/algorithms-programs/_posts/2012-05-01-remove-duplicates-from-linkedlist.markdown

 ---

 ## Problem
-Write code to remove duplicates from a linked list
+Remove duplicates from a linked list

 ## Example